Skip to main content

 Fecal immunochemical test (FIT)

 The fecal immunochemical test (FIT) checks for hidden blood in the stool from the lower intestines.
-This test must be done every year.
-It can be done in the privacy of your own home.
+If you choose this test, it should be done every year, in the privacy of your home.

-Unlike the guaiac-based fecal occult blood test (gFOBT, see below), there are no drug or dietary restrictions before the FIT test (because vitamins and foods do not affect the test) and collecting the samples may be easier.
+Unlike the guaiac-based fecal occult blood test (gFOBT, see below), the FIT test does not have any drug or dietary restrictions because vitamins and foods do not affect the test results.
+Collecting the samples may also be easier.
 This test is also less likely to react to bleeding from the upper parts of the digestive tract, such as the stomach.

 Collecting the samples: Your health care provider will give you the supplies you need for testing.
-Have all of your supplies ready and in one place.
+Have all your supplies ready and in one place.
 Supplies typically include a test kit, test cards or tubes, long brushes or other collecting devices, waste bags, and a mailing envelope.
 The kit will give you detailed instructions on how to collect the samples.
-Be sure to follow the instructions that come with your kit, as different kits might have different instructions.
+Be sure to follow the instructions that come with your kit.
 If you have any questions about how to use your kit, contact your health care provider’s office or clinic.
-Once you have collected the samples, return them (generally within 24 hours) as instructed in the kit.
+Once you have collected the samples, return them (generally within 24 hours) as instructed.

-If the test result is positive (that is, if hidden blood is found), a colonoscopy will need to be done to investigate further.
+If the test result is positive (that is, if hidden blood is found), a colonoscopy will be needed to investigate further.
 Although blood in the stool can be from cancer or polyps, it can also be from other causes, such as ulcers, hemorrhoids, or other conditions.

 Guaiac-based fecal occult blood test (gFOBT)

 The guaiac-based fecal occult blood test (gFOBT) finds occult (hidden) blood in the stool through a chemical reaction.
-It works differently from the fecal immunochemical test (FIT), but like the FIT, the gFOBT can’t tell if the blood is from the colon or from other parts of the digestive tract (such as the stomach).
+It works differently from the fecal immunochemical test (FIT).
+Unlike the FIT, the gFOBT can’t tell if the blood is from the colon or from other parts of the digestive tract (such as the stomach).

 Before the test: Some foods or drugs can affect the results of this test, so you may be instructed to avoid the following before this test: